 Does Cloudflare offer domain masking?

-Cloudflare does not offer domain masking services (your hosting provider might).
+Cloudflare does not offer domain masking or DNS redirect services (your hosting provider might).
 We only offer URL forwarding through Page Rules.

 Can I CNAME a domain not on Cloudflare to a domain that is on Cloudflare?